markjivko/tatum-php-sdk/README.md

-# Blockchain SDK by Enjin for PHP
+# Blockchain SDK by Tatum for PHP

 <p align="center">
     <a href="https://tatum.io/">